Predicting fixed-sample test decisions enables anytime-valid inference: Results

 To make the construction concrete, consider a one-sided test of a normal mean with known variance, designed to reject the null hypothesis at sample size $N$ when the sample mean exceeds a fixed threshold; this example is considered in \citep{Spieg94}.
 At an interim stage $n < N$, the final test statistic can be written as a sum of the observed data and future, unobserved observations.
 Assuming the null hypothesis is true, the distribution of the future data is known, allowing the predicted rejection probability $Q_n$ to be computed analytically.

 As data accumulate, when the null hypothesis is false, the predicted probability that the fixed-sample test would reject the null hypothesis increases smoothly.
 When this probability exceeds the chosen threshold, the null hypothesis is rejected immediately.
-Figure~\ref{figsm1} illustrates $Q_n$ for this example and Figure~\ref{figsm2} shows the distribution of stopping-times under repeated experiments.
+Figure~\ref{fig:main2} illustrates $Q_n$ for this example and Figure~\ref{fig:main3} shows the distribution of stopping-times under repeated experiments.
 The early stopping samples were simulated 10,000 times and the mean and median values are 384 and 388, respectively.
 This illustrates how a familiar fixed-sample test can be transformed into an anytime-valid procedure, with substantial savings on the number of samples used when the null hypothesis is false, without altering its fundamental structure.

-Closed-form expressions for \(Q_n\) in the one-sided Gaussian mean test, together with derivations, are provided in Section 6 of the Supplementary Materials.
+Closed-form expressions for \(Q_n\) in the one-sided Gaussian mean test, together with derivations, are provided in Section 7 of the SM.